-I am sure everyone has noticed that winter is coming – those chilly mornings make it harder and harder to get out of bed!
-So our education focus this month is on heating for our scaled, furred and feathered pets!
-Keeping our little critters warm over winter can help prevent many health issues and our goal is to keep your pet family as happy and healthy as possible!
+Winter is here!
+I am sure everyone has noticed the chilly weather making it harder and harder to get out of bed!
+Our education focus this month is on heating for our scaled, furred and feathered pets!
+Keeping our little critters warm over winter can help prevent many health issues and our goal is to keep your pet family as happy and healthy as possible.

 Kaa having a good ol bask.

 Insulating the enclosure can be a good way to keep your pet warm, however you can also provide insulated hides.
 Here Eve the Carpet Python is nice and toasty in her polystyrene hide.
 Being insulated it will take longer to heat up but will maintain heat much more successfully.